-- 1. Documents to be submitted for new installation: (a) A schematic diagram showing details of the off-grid SSEG installation about the wiring of the premises and the ZHOA electricity grid signed by an ECSA registered technician/engineer certifying that the SSEG installation is physically from the ZHOA grid and the part of the installation on the property that is being supplied from the ZHOA network, (b) Test certificate signed by an ECSA registered technician by an ECSA registered technican by an ECSA registered technican. - 2.
+- 1. Documents to be submitted for new installation: (a) A schematic diagram showing details of the off-grid SSEG installation about the wiring of the premises and the ZHOA electricity grid signed by an ECSA registered technologist/engineer certifying that the SSEG installation is physically from the ZHOA grid and the part of the installation on the property that is being supplied from the ZHOA network, (b) Test certificate signed by an ECSA registered technician/engineer, (c) Certificate of compliance signed by an electrical contractor. - 2.
 Documents to be submitted to move from grid-tied to off-grid/no-feed-in: (a) SSEG-OG-D form signed by an ECSA registered technician/engineer to acknowledge that no excess power will be exported to the grid. - 3.
-A Certificate of Compliance (CoC) and a Test certificate is only required if an off-grid installation is integrated and interlocked with a changeover switch between the utility electricity grid and the customer electrical installation, as follows: (a) Passive standby UPS utilized as off-grid hybrid SSEG as defined in the ZHOA requirements for SSEG document, (b) SSEG alternative supply in terms of SANS 10142-1:2017.
+A Certificate of Compliance (CoC) and a Test certificate is only required if an off-grid installation is integrated and interlocked with a change-over switch between the utility electricity grid and the customer electrical installation, as follows: (a) Passive standby UPS utilized as off-grid hybrid SSEG as defined in the ZHOA requirements for SSEG document, (b) SSEG alternative supply in terms of SANS 10142-1:2017.